 ● If someone else is dropping off artwork for you, please ensure that they have your registration form, payment and properly wired and framed artwork—with temporary labels attached.

 ● Please do not drop off artwork with just anyone at the venue/gallery unless prior arrangements were made with the president or treasurer of IAA.
 We will not be held accountable for any damaged or lost works if arrangements are not made prior.

 All entries must hang for the entire duration of the show.
 Precautions will be taken to safeguard your work; however, neither the IAA nor host site will be responsible for loss or damage.

-For the Spring and Open Arts shows, work should be priced for sale or marked Not For Sale (NFS).
+For the Annual and Open Arts shows, work should be priced for sale or marked Not For Sale (NFS).
 For all other exhibit opportunities, work should be priced for sale.